 Most hash brown casseroles rely on canned soup, but they can easily be made completely from scratch.

-Flour and Butter: To make a bechamel sauce you must first begin by creating a roux.
-A roux is created by combining equal parts fat, in this case, butter and flour.
+Flour and Butter: Create a roux by combining equal parts fat, in this case butter, and flour.
 The fat coats the starch molecules dispersing them throughout the sauce.
 As the starch absorbs moisture they expand and thicken the sauce.

 Chicken Stock: Chicken stock adds additional flavor that would normally come from a can of condensed cream of chicken soup.